DeCarabas/pico_carts/robo_manual.md

 ### Activation

-The RC-Series is equipped with a voice-activation module.
+The RX-Series is equipped with a voice-activation module.
 To begin the power-on sequence, simply speak the unit's designation followed by the command phrase "activate."

 *Note:*